epapoutsellis/CIL_and_CVXPY/README.md

 ## Note

-- For the cvxpy implementation, the [Splitting Conic Solver](https://github.com/cvxgrp/scs) is used by default.
-Another option is to use the [MOSEK](https://www.cvxpy.org/tutorial/advanced/index.html) solver but requires a licence.
+- For the cvxpy implementation, the [Splitting Conic Solver (SCS)](https://github.com/cvxgrp/scs) is used by default.
+Another option is to use the [MOSEK](https://www.cvxpy.org/tutorial/advanced/index.html) solver but it requires a licence.
 Institutional Academic License is free.

 ## References